wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

    For the role mapping to take effect, enable ``run_as`` in ``/usr/share/kibana/data/wazuh/config/wazuh.yml`` configuration file.
 Restart the Kibana service and clear your browser cache and cookies.

 You have now created a new internal user and mapped it to manage a Wazuh agents group.
-Authenticate with the new user and open the Wazuh Kibana plugin, see that only ``Team_A`` agents' alerts and information is displayed.
+Authenticate with the new user and open the Wazuh Kibana plugin, see that only ``Team_A`` agents' alerts and information are displayed.

 .. thumbnail:: ../../images/kibana-app/rbac/team_A_agents.png